-If you have damage from frozen pipes, or you need help preventing frozen pipes for your home or business, your friends from Majestic Plumbing & Electric Plumbing & Electric can help you!
+If you have damage from frozen pipes, or you need help preventing frozen pipes for your home or business, your friends from Majestic Plumbing and Electric Plumbing & Electric can help you!

 Frozen Pipes Can Stop You in Your Tracks

 At Majestic Plumbing and Electric, we truly hope that you can avoid the messy and often expensive problem of frozen pipes.
 Generally, winters in Georgia remain quite a bit milder than other areas of the country.
 But even in the South, we can experience unexpected cold snaps, and even deep freezes that catch us by surprise.
 Unfortunately, not all homes are built the same.
 Many Georgia homes are built with water systems located in unprotected, uninsulated sections.
 Frozen pipes can be an intensely messy and expensive emergency.
 That’s why it’s important to understand why frozen pipes happens.
 That’s why it’s important to know how to make sure pipe freezing doesn’t happen in your home or business.